3245688567/project/README.md

 Update index.js -> index.jsx
 Log:
 I change a little bit on the UI, basically introduce a global var "login"=0.
 When login as an user, login=1.
 When login as an admin, login=2.
 It will affect the content on content and login page.

+2. Fong
+   add sorting and searching function in index.jsx and server.js